caufero/thebridge-optimized-docs/docs/02-architecture/07-core-tables.md

 * **ETY** → ENTITÀ (Being / Current State)
 * **LOG** → NATURA (Process / History)

-Both the technical guide and the public documentation agree precisely on this point:

 > “Architecture is based on three core tables and a small set of generic engines.”
 > *(TheBridge Documentation)*